 It was during the same epoch that the Tours establishment received the magnificent Ex-voto of Rubens and Italian Renaissance masterpieces: two panels by Andrea Mantegna, Christ in the Garden of Gethsemane and The Resurrection, panels from the predella of the Basilica of San Zeno Verons retable.

-The Tours Museum of Fine Arts contains invaluable works from major artists of their epochs including Blanchard, Restout, Boulogne, Houël, La Fosse, Lamy, Le Sueur and Parrocel.
+The Musée des beaux Arts de Tours contains invaluable works from major artists of their epochs including Blanchard, Restout, Boulogne, Houël, La Fosse, Lamy, Le Sueur and Parrocel.
 The 18th century is particularly well-represented inasmuch as the musée contains one of the most important collections in France of Age of Enlightenment paintings; visitors will have the opportunity to view works by Lorenzo Veneziano, Rembrandt, Champaigne, Corneille, Coypel, Ingres, Largillière, Lemoyne, Perronneau, Hubert Robert, Van Loo and Vernet.
 The 19th century is likewise highlighted with paintings considered as neo-classical (Suvée, Taillasson), romantic (Vinchon), orientalist (Belly, Chassériau, Delacroix), realistic (Bastien-Lepage, Cazin, Gervex) and impressionist (Monet, Degas).

-A visit to the Beaux-Arts museum is a trip spanning several centuries in the company of some of the greatest artists in history.
+A visit to the Musée des beaux Arts de Tours is a trip spanning several centuries in the company of some of the greatest artists in history.
 For example, the Italian primitives are on prominently on display, with the richest Italian pre-Renaissance collection aside from that of the Musée du Louvre.
 Last but not least, 20th-century works include: Geneviève Asse, Briggs, Calder, Davidson, Debré, Maurice Denis, Gaumont, Peinado, Seguin and Zao Wou-ki.

 - Average duration of the individual visit : 01h00